OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

 Installation
 ============

-The first step (after installing mosaik itself) is to install the packages necessary for our simulation (in addition to mosaik).
+The first step after installing mosaik itself is to install the packages necessary for our simulation.
 We will be using ``mosaik-pandapower-2`` and ``mosaik-pv``.
-Both of them are on PyPI, so you can install them using your favorite way of managing Python packages (``pip install`` in your virtual environment, your editor’s Python package management, etc.).
+Both of them are on PyPI, so you can install them using your favorite way of managing Python packages (``pip install`` in your virtual environment, your editor's Python package management, etc.).
-We will also use mosaik’s built-in function simulator (for the weather input) and output simulator (to see what’s going on).
+We will also use mosaik's built-in function simulator as a fake weather simulator and the built-in output simulator to see what's going on.

 Sic mundus creatus est
 ======================

 Every mosaik scenario has its humble beginnings in importing mosaik.
-We will also be using Python’s ``random`` module, a function from ``mosaik.util`` and Python's built-in pretty printer.
+We will also be using Python's ``random`` module, a function from ``mosaik.util`` and Python's built-in pretty printer.

 .. literalinclude:: code/scenario_1.py
    :start-at: import mosaik